LDU-IIPLab/LDU-IIPLab.github.io/content/authors/朱相颐/_index.md

 ---
 # Display name
-title: 朱相颐
+title: Xiangyi Zhu

 # Full Name (for SEO)
-first_name: 相颐
+first_name: Xiangyi
-last_name: 朱
+last_name: Zhu

 # Is this the primary user of the site?
 superuser: false